 The Transardennaise is one of the greatest classic hikes in Belgium and cycling it is certainly the best way to discover the beauties of the Ardennes in a few days.
 Starting from La Roche-en-Ardenne, you reach Bouillon along the small country roads by bike through the villages of Saint-Hubert, Nassogne and Daverdisse.

-This route is divided into 3 or 4 stages for a total of 164 km in total freedom!
+The Transardennaise by bike itinerary is divided into 3 or 4 stages for a total of 164 km in complete freedom!
 You will discover the charms of the great forest of Saint-Hubert and enjoy the most beautiful panoramas such as the one on the “Tomb of the Giant” near Bouillon.

 The Transardennaise is the ideal solution for all types of cyclists: unmarked trail (GPX tracks provided), quality accommodation, luggage transport, guidance application and information on the region.
 Everything is planned so that you can make the most of the region and its beauties.

 Cycling tour in freedom – Variable duration from 3 to 5 days – Departure all year round according to your availability and your possibilities.